mitjafelicijan/crep/README.md

 ## What is crep?

 If grep and etags had a baby.

-Note: you should use ctags or etags.
+You should use ctags or etags.
 Seriously.
 This is an experimental thingy.

 - https://en.wikipedia.org/wiki/Ctags
 - https://www.emacswiki.org/emacs/TagsFile